Turning to these math websites for games can be the best thing for a child struggling with elementary math.

 5. Increases Curiosity 😮

 According to Paul Lockhart, math should be an artistic pursuit and something that ignites curiosity.
-Unfortunately, the current system doesn’t allow math to be that way.
+Unfortunately, the current system doesn’t allow math to be that for us.

-The mechanical and tedious approach to math is deeply ingrained.
-A generation of teachers have likely learned it the same way but in this era of e-learning, we have a chance to break these conventional shackles.
+The mechanical and tedious approach to math is deeply rooted in educational institutions.
+A generation of teachers have likely learned it the same way, but in this era of e-learning, we have a chance to break these shackles of convention.
 By using the right tools, we can help kids see the beauty of mathematics that Lockhart experienced.
 Math games will help them see math as art to experiment with.
 And where there is art, there is curiosity.